- I’m the oldest of three children. My younger brothers used to call me “sarge.”

 - I held the indoor record for the 220 yard dash – so long ago it was before metrics – at my high school for several years.

 - If I suddenly had free day I would plan out what I wanted to do so I would be sure to do everything I wanted.
 I would even plan out my relaxation time.

 - I speak a little French from high school and whenever I travel to another country with a different language, no matter what the language is, I have an irresistible urge to speak French.

 - When I was in France years ago I gave a man helping us with a broken down car the okay sign…and he looked at me oddly.
 Apparently, in French it means ‘you suck’ or better yet ‘you’re an a-hole’.
 Nice way for me to thank him!

 - I don’t like to sit still and do nothing, so I often bring knitting with me.

 - I have boy/girl twins and when they were little people would ask me if they were identical…nooooo, one’s a boy and one’s a girl.
 Remember high school biology?

 I live in Indianapolis in a eclectic part of town called Broad Ripple.
-Lots of shops and restaurants and coffee shops and a few bars.
-I like gardening, reading YA novels, knitting, sewing, felting – anything to do with fiber arts, rummaging through junk shops, cooking and dancing!
+Lots of shops and restaurants, coffee shops and a few bars.
+I like traveling, gardening, reading YA novels, knitting, sewing, felting – anything to do with fiber arts – rummaging through junk shops, cooking and dancing!